-ABRP 78 Collision Damage Analysis (3)
+ABRP 78 COLLISION DAMAGE ANALYSIS (3)

-Co-requisite: ABRP 79, 80
+Co-requisite: ABRP 79, 80 ABRP majors only.

 Specific areas to be covered relate to the identification and analysis of damage through visual inspection and measuring techniques.
 Emphasis will be placed on the ability to identify quick telltale signs of damage.
 Students will also move from basic structural measuring principles, techniques, and equipment to various types of state-of-the-art frame measuring equipment.
 The unibody of the late model vehicle will be the focal point of instruction.

 (90 hrs. total.
 6 hrs. lect.; 18 hrs. lab. per week over 3.75 weeks)